temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 - **2 stages** within the stream you created (learn how to create streams [here](http://documentation.temenos.cloud/home/techguides/stream.html))

    a.
-Source stage - the stage from which pre-tested stable components can be picked up
+Source Stage - the stage from which pre-tested stable components can be picked up

   b.
-Base/Test Stage – the stage from which the “Other Products” (Base Products) components are fetched.
-This stage represents a stable version of components that is pre-tested from the perspective of the current factory.
+Target Stage – the stage which will be provisioned during the factory run with the components from the **Source Stage**

 - **the list of mandatory components from the environment template** (learn how to deploy the components [here](http://documentation.temenos.cloud/home/techguides/components-products.html))